 Direct sequencing to identify novel subunits of membrane protein complexes.

-Membrane proteins represent challenging targets for bottom-up proteomics.
-In particular small proteins lack proteolytic cleavage sites or don’t ionize efficiently in ESI.
+Membrane protein complexes represent challenging targets for bottom-up proteomics.
+In particular small membrane-embedded subunits often lack proteolytic cleavage sites or do not ionize efficiently in ESI.
 Together with Bruker Daltonics, we’ve modified a rapifleX MALDI-TOF/TOF mass spectrometer that now allows acquisition of information-rich PSD MS/MS spectra up to m/z 9000.
-We’ve successfully used this technique to identify multiple new subunits in membrane protein complexes that could not be identified previously (Kohlstädt et al., mBio, 2015; Safarian et al., Science, 2016; Bausewein et al., Cell, 2017, Murphy and Klusch, Science, 2019; Hahn and Safarian, Science, 2019).
+We’ve successfully used this technique to identify multiple new subunits in membrane protein complexes (Kohlstädt et al., mBio, 2015; Safarian et al., Science, 2016; Bausewein et al., Cell, 2017; Murphy et al., Science, 2019; Hahn and Safarian et al., Science, 2019).

 Head of the Proteomics Lab: